-\begin{remark} \red{Let $g$ be smooth but does not decay at infinity, e.g., sigmoid.
-Although $H_p(\r{d})$ does not contain $g$, we can construct a function $\tilde{g}\in H_p(\r{d})$ such that $\tilde{g}(x)=g(x)$ for $x$ in a sufficiently large compact region.
-Thus, we can replace $g$ by $\tilde{g}$ in practical cases.
-See Remark~\ref{rmk:bump_func} for more details.} \end{remark}
+\begin{remark} \red{Let $g$ be a smooth function which does not decay at infinity, (e.g., sigmoid)}.
+Although $H_p(\r{d})$ does not contain $g$, we can construct a function $\tilde{g}\in H_p(\r{d})$ such that $\tilde{g}(x)=g(x)$ for $x$ in a sufficiently large compact region and replace $g$ by $\tilde{g}$ in practical cases.
+See Remark~\ref{rmk:bump_func} for details. \end{remark}